Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Campground fees, $600

 Grand total, $6,000

-If you were planning on this trip to be a once in a lifetime experience for you or your family, it may be worth the cost.
+If you were planning on this road trip to be a once-in-a-lifetime experience for you or your family, it may be worth the cost.
 However, if you’re planning on doing this type of trip annually, it may not be in your best interest to spend this kind of money.

-Personally, I would consider shopping for an RV that fits you or your families interests and needs.
-Even if you’re financing an RV, in the long run it’s likely that it will save you money over time and you can save mileage costs as well as daily rentals fees and daily insurance fees.
+Personally, I would consider shopping for an RV that fits your or your family’s interests and needs.
+Even if you’re financing an RV, in the long run, it’s likely that it will save money over time and you can save mileage costs as well as daily RV rentals fees and daily insurance fees.
 For example, my annual full coverage insurance cost on my 5th wheel is approximately $160.
-That a big savings when you compare it to a daily fee of $45.
+Those big savings when you compare it to a daily fee of $45.

 Also, finance companies tend to keep their contracts on RVs to longer terms because they know that many people can’t afford to pay off a $25,000 RV in five years when they have home mortgages and vehicle loans to pay as well.

-Would I travel from Tampa, FL to the Grand Canyon and back for a 14-day excursion at a cost of $6,000?
+Would I travel from Tampa, FL to the Grand Canyon National Park and back for a 14-day excursion at a cost of $6,000?
 Absolutely not.
-But then again, I prefer boondocking in the great outdoors and I’m always on the hunt for quiet fishing hole too.
+But then again, I prefer boondocking in the great outdoors and I’m always on the hunt for quiet fishing holes too.

-As always my friends, stay safe, have fun and I wish healthy travels.
+As always my friends, stay safe, have fun and I wish you healthy travels.